beltoforion/Magnetic-Pendulum/README.md

 Please note that your local law may see this differently.
 If you come accross config files or images created by a third party please ask the creator of said media.
 Everything that I created can be used royalty free.
-Everything that is part of the archive or was made available by me on my web page was solely created by me unless noted otherwise.
+Everything that is part of the archive or was made available by me on my web page or via personal cloud storage was solely created by me unless explicitely noted otherwise.